 Individual guardianship gives the committee power over the person’s affairs, which means there is the potential for exploitation or abuse.
 The Public Guardian and Trustee of British Columbia (PG&T) will review each committeeship application and give their opinion on the proposal.
 Committees must continue to provide the PG&T with updates even after their application is approved.

-At Westside Family Law, we have the experience and expertise necessary to handle all legal issues related to adult guardianship issues.
+At Westside Family Law, we have the experience and expertise necessary to handle all legal issues related to adult guardianship.
 Our principal and founder, Mark G. Perry, was formerly in-house counsel at the Public Guardian and Trustee.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.